-State laws assume that both parents have equal rights to raise their children.
+The laws in Rockville and throughout the state assume that both parents have equal rights to raise their children.
 This includes both the rights of physical custody and the ability to make major decisions concerning that child’s welfare and future.
 Still, the plain fact is that both parents do not necessarily have an equal ability to provide the best life for that child.
 Because of this, courts are often forced to make difficult decisions concerning child custody that a parent may not perceive as fair.

 A Rockville child custody lawyer could fight to convince a court that a child would be best served in your custody.
-This includes making arguments during divorces, custody hearings, temporary hearings regarding custody, other legal separations, and even modifying existing court orders when appropriate.
-An attorney could help to provide both you and your child(ren) with the brightest possible future.
+This includes making arguments during divorces, custody hearings, temporary hearings regarding custody, other legal separations, and even to modify existing court orders when appropriate.
+A dedicated family attorney could help to provide both you and your child(ren) with the brightest possible future.